nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/install.md

 Enables **tenant-aware software filtering**:

 **For devices WITH a tenant assigned:**
-- Can only see ValidatedSoftware configured for their **specific tenant**
+- See ValidatedSoftware configured for their **specific tenant** (matched by device type, device role, or either being unset)
-- Cannot see global/untenanted software
+- Also see ValidatedSoftware matched via **direct device assignment** or **device tags**, regardless of the tenant configured on the record
 - Filtering is based on:
-    - Direct device assignments
+    - Direct device assignments (tenant-agnostic)
+    - Tenant-specific device type + role matches
-    - Tenant-specific device type matches
+    - Tenant-specific device type matches (any role)
-    - Tenant-specific device role matches
+    - Tenant-specific device role matches (any type)
-    - Tenant-specific software with no device type specified
+    - Tenant-scoped records with no device type or role specified
-    - Device tags
+    - Device tags (tenant-agnostic)

 **For devices WITHOUT a tenant assigned:**
-- Can only see **global/untenanted software** (where `device_tenants` is empty)
+- See **global/untenanted software** (where `device_tenants` is empty) matched by device type, device role, or either being unset
+- Also see ValidatedSoftware matched via **direct device assignment** or **device tags**, regardless of the tenant configured on the record
 - Filtering is based on:
-    - Direct device assignments
+    - Direct device assignments (tenant-agnostic)
-    - Device type and role matches (if software has no tenant)
+    - Device type and role matches (software must have no tenant)
-    - Device tags
+    - Device tags (tenant-agnostic, may match tenant-scoped records)

 **Use case:** Multi-tenant environments where each tenant has different software requirements and needs isolated software catalogs.